variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-21-acupuncture-tips-from-the-earth-element-for-staying-balanced-in-late-summer.md

 ---
 title: Acupuncture Tips from the Earth Element for Staying Balanced in Late Summer
 date: 2016-08-21T16:50:57+00:00
-author: Inger Giffin, L.Ac., Dipl.
-Ac.
-layout: post

-thesis_description:
-  - 'This time of year, recognized by Acupuncturists as "Late Summer", is associated with the Earth Element, and the organs of digestion.
-It relates to taking in nourishment and distributing the resources so that the entire self, including body and spirit, are nourished.
-This article will give tips from an acupuncture perspective on what you can do to stay balanced as the season unfolds. '
-thesis_keywords:
-  - Acupuncture, 5 Elements, Earth Element, Medicinal Foods, Acupuncture Fort Collins, Fort Collins acupuncture
 categories:
   - late-summer--earth-element
   - eating-with-the-seasons
 tags:
   - medicinal-foods
+hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
+search_engine_optimization:
+  page_title:
+  page_description: 'This time of year, recognized by Acupuncturists as "Late Summer", is associated with the Earth Element, and the organs of digestion.
+It relates to taking in nourishment and distributing the resources so that the entire self, including body and spirit, are nourished.
+This article will give tips from an acupuncture perspective on what you can do to stay balanced as the season unfolds. '
+  share_image_path:
+layout: post
 ---
 <img src="https://origin.ih.constantcontact.com/fs124/1102844965003/img/164.jpg" alt="Acupuncturist's Harvest" width="182" height="121" align="left" border="0" hspace="5" vspace="5" />